Search This Blog

 A Guide For The Married Man (1967)

+A married man (Walter Matthau) gets restless in his marriage and his thoughts turn to other women.
+His satyr of a neighbor (Robert Morse) acts as his mentor and takes him through a series of cautionary tales on the dos and don'ts of cheating on your wife.
+Based on the novel by Frank Tarloff and directed by Gene Kelly (HELLO DOLLY!).
 An hour and a half of comedy skits on adultery can get old pretty fast.
-Walter Matthau gets restless in his marriage and his thoughts turn to other women.
-Never mind that he's married to Inger Stevens who not only looks terrific in a bikini but can cook and do windows, too!
-His satyr of a neighbor (Robert Morse) acts as his mentor and takes him through a series of cautionary tales on the dos and don'ts of cheating on your wife.
-These tales are actually the best part of the film and performed by a series of cameos by the likes of Lucille Ball, Jack Benny, Jayne Mansfield, Jeffrey Hunter, Phil Silvers, Sid Caesar, Polly Bergen and Terry Thomas among others.
+The tales are actually the best part of the film and performed by a series of cameos by the likes of Lucille Ball, Jack Benny, Jayne Mansfield, Jeffrey Hunter, Phil Silvers, Sid Caesar, Polly Bergen and Terry Thomas among others.
 It's pretty much a time capsule of its era, the mid 1960s, in its morality and its leering attitude toward all things sexual.
-Gene Kelly acts as traffic cop ...
-I mean director and there's a swinging 60s score by a pre-John Johnny Williams.
+The film's biggest mystery is why would anyone want to cheat on Inger Stevens who not only looks terrific in a bikini but can cook and do windows, too!
+As the director, Gene Kelly acts as traffic cop and there's a swinging 60s score by a pre-John Johnny Williams.
 The large cast includes Sue Ane Langdon, Claire Kelly, Wally Cox, Joey Bishop, Linda Harrison, Carl Reiner, Sam Jaffe and Art Carney.

 Friday, September 24, 2010

 What begins as a tenuous romance about two broken souls, an ex boxer (Yujiro Ishihara) who accidentally beat a man to death and a failed opera singer (Mie Kitahara) reduced to singing in dives, who meet on the waterfront late at night and take comfort in each other turns into a tale of revenge.
-Director Koreyoshi Kurahara (in his directorial film debut) is best in the quiet scenes as these two lost psyches attempt to heal each other's souls.
+Directed by Koreyoshi Kurahara (in his directorial film debut), this B&W slice of film noir is best in the quiet scenes as these two lost psyches attempt to heal each other's souls.
 There's a sweetness to the tentative relationship that's lost when Kurahara gets to the action sequences which aren't particularly well done.
 Still, this odd little mixture of romanticism and violence is strangely compelling and genuinely touching.
+With Hideaki Nitani and Isamu Kosugi.

 Thursday, September 23, 2010